Phxntxm/Bonfire/README.md

 py -3 -m pip install discord.py[voice] lxml fuzzywuzzy youtube_dl rethinkdb ruamel.yaml pendulum Pillow==3.4.1 readline
 ```

-The joke command requires the fortune-mod package, which should be installable on Linux distros, including Debian and Ubuntu.
+The joke command requires the fortune-mod package, which are installable on Linux and other Unix-based distros.

+Debian, Ubuntu, etc.:
 ```
 sudo apt install fortune-mod
 ```
+If you're on Red Hat, Fedora, etc., replace ``apt`` with ``yum``.
+If you're on another Linux distro, I trust you know what package manager to use.

-If you're on Windows, you might want to consider [this guide](http://superuser.com/questions/683162/bsd-fortune-for-windows-command-prompt-or-dos), but you're on your own.
+If you're on Windows, you might want to check out [this guide](http://superuser.com/questions/683162/bsd-fortune-for-windows-command-prompt-or-dos), but you're on your own.

 Note: ATM of writing this, Pillow 3.4.2 (the stable version...good job Pillow?) is broken, do not use pip's default to install this.
 This is why we're using Pillow==3.4.1 above, and not just Pillow